-Kids will find these instructions enlightening, but so will many adults who have lived their whole lives in a warm climate but now find themselves in a cold one and have a hankering to build a snowman -- for the first time in their lives.
-Or maybe you are just young at heart and are open to learning a better and easier way to bring Frosty to life on your winter landscape.
-Regardless of your age, I owe you nothing less than a "thinking person's guide" that will show you how to make a... classic figure that will both look great and endure (until warm weather arrives, of course).
+Regardless of your age, this guide to how to build a perfect snowman will show you how to make a classic figure that will both look great and endure the wintery weather (until warm weather arrives, of course).
 This project is great fun, and one of the wonderful things about it is that, if you are less than fully satisfied with the results, it is easy enough simply to move over to another area of the lawn and "harvest" the snow there to make a new beginning.

 It's not true that "snow is snow."
 There are different types of snow, in terms of consistency, just as there are different types of soil.
 You can't roll sand between thumb and forefinger to form a dirt ball: you need soil of a different consistency.
 Well, neither can you build a snowman with just any kind of snow.

 Do a test first.
 Scoop up a handful of snow.
 Try to make a snowball out of it.
 If you can easily make a good, tight snowball, then it may be time to build a snowman.
 There's a delicate balance: the snow has to be wet enough to be sticky, but it can't be slushy.